rachelcarmena/rachelcarmena.github.io/_posts/2018-12-12-how-to-teach-git.md

 ## The idea

 I love to have maps in my mind.
 I don't write "mind maps", because they are a well-known type of diagrams.
 Now I'm talking about having frames, structures or any kind of graphical representation in the mind.
-For example, I start learning addition by imagining dice in my mind.
+For example, I started learning addition by imagining dice in my mind.

 So I prepared some drawings.
 It's not necessary to be able to see the drawings to understand this post.
 I include an explanation for each of them, because of my awareness with accessibility.